kohler/hotcrp/devel/apidoc/documents.md

 > Upload file

-Upload large files to HotCRP for later use.
+Upload large files for later use.

 Servers limit how much data they will accept in a single request.
-The upload API uploads larger files over multiple requests.
-When an upload is complete, later requests can refer to that file using an *upload token*.
+The upload API can upload large files using multiple requests.
+When an upload is complete, later API requests can refer to that file using an *upload token*.

 The lifecycle of an upload is as follows.

 1. A request with `start=1` begins a new upload.
-This request should also include a `size` parameter to define the size of the uploaded file, if that is known.
+This request should also include a `size` parameter to define the size of the uploaded file, if that is known, and parameters defining its purpose (`dt`, `mimetype`, `filename`, and `temp`).
-2. The response to this request will include the upload token for the uploaded file in its `token` field.
+2. The response to this request includes the upload token in its `token` property.
 This is a string like `hcupwhvGDVmHNYyDKdqeqA`.
 All subsequent requests relating to the upload must include this token as a `token` parameter.
 3. Subsequent requests upload the contents of the file in chunks.
-The `blob` parameter (which can be an attached file) contains the chunk itself; the `offset` parameter defines the offset of chunk relative to the file.
+The `blob` parameter (which can be an attached file) contains the chunk itself, and the `offset` parameter defines the offset of chunk relative to the file.
 4. A request with `finish=1` completes the upload.
 The server seals the upload and responds with the file’s content hash.
 A `finish=1` request will fail